fybalaban/scripts/README.md

 ### launch_compton.sh

-restarting i3 using $mod+shift+r causes multiple instances of compton to be created :) i noticed that when the CPU temperature hit 85 degrees :) never doing that again :)
+restarting i3 using $mod+shift+r causes multiple instances of compton to be created :) I noticed that when the CPU temperature hit 85 degrees :) never doing that again :)

 dependencies:
  - [compton](https://github.com/chjj/compton)